so-bond/sc-bonds/README.md

 - initial-eib-impl : contains the smart contract implementation of the initial EIB bond issued in june 2023 on PoCRNet by CACIB and SEB
 - tests
   -  original-unit-testing : contains the original unit tests for the initial EIB bond implementation that can be used for the validation of other implementations.
 It uses the `combined.json` file in the `contracts` folder.
+  - hardhat-unit-testing : contains the config to compile the original eib impl with hardhat and the unit testing using hardhat framework (full scope not completed yet)

 ### Get started commands